PhD in Resource and Environmental Management

 The PhD program in Resource and Environmental Management provides an opportunity for pursuing high-level research and interdisciplinary education in natural resources and environmental management.
 This degree is intended to be a truly interdisciplinary research degree.
 Students have to demonstrate core knowledge of Environmental Science, Ecological Economics, and Environmental Policy in a comprehensive exam.
 Furthermore, their research must incorporate two of these areas.
 Since 1994, we have attracted outstanding students to this program and the research they produce has been excellent.

-Students complete an introductory field course (REM 698), four additional required graduate courses, a comprehensive examination, and a thesis.
+Students complete an introductory field course (REM 698), three additional required graduate courses, a thesis proposal defense examination (REM 898), and a thesis which is subject to oral defense (REM 899).
 Students must maintain a minimum A- average across all required courses.

 REM 698-5: Field Resource Management Workshop — This is a mandatory workshop that is held in late August for new REM students.
 It provides an opportunity for students and faculty to get acquainted, and to introduce students to a variety of resource management issues that are discussed in the program.